 It all began one year prior, in December of 2010.
 Snipsisters decided to humanely tackle the overpopulation of dogs and cats in the Huatulco area.
 It is not common in these rural communities to have any companion animals sterilized and it is simply not affordable.
 As well no Mexican Government programs exist to humanely deal with this issue.

-100% of the funds rasied are used to pay for all medical supplies as well as the Mexican Vet Team’s travel expense from Puerto Vallarta to Huatulco.
+100% of the funds rasied are used to pay for all medical supplies as well as the Mexican Vet Team’s travel expense to Huatulco.
 The Snipsister Team and Volunteers pay their own travel expense to Mexico for these clinics.
-Our goal is to continue running FREE spay/neuter clinics each year, moving from community to community.
+Our goal is to continue running FREE spay/neuter clinics each month in communities where there is a need.

 Be sure to check out Snip News to read about past clinics and under Picture Library you will find snaps of the snipping in action!